DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-7.md

 During procurement, the following should be demonstrated:

 * how the system meets the required standards
-* how it complies with GDPR
+* how it complies with [General Data Protection Regulation (GDPR)](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/)
 * a clear understanding of what data can be accessed and shared across organisations
 * how it allows management to deny or permit access without needing assistance from support teams
 * how it handles alerts when access is attempted without permission